Sister Hazel: History

-On February 9, 2008, Sister Hazel performed a live concert at Daytona International Speedway for the Budweiser Shootout.

-Sister Hazel released a live acoustic album on June 17, 2008, entitled Before the Amplifiers, Live Acoustic on Croakin' Poets/Rock Ridge Music.
-The record features sixteen tracks, including the band's hits, fan favorites, and live concert staples, all in a stripped-down, acoustic format.
-The album was recorded on January 12 at Nickel & Dime Studios in Atlanta (other bands who have recorded there in the past include Indigo Girls, The B-52's, Shawn Mullins) in front of 100 lucky fans who were chosen at random from more than five thousand entries.
+On February 9, 2008, the band performed a live concert at Daytona International Speedway for the Budweiser Shootout.
+They released a live acoustic album on June 17, 2008, Before the Amplifiers, Live Acoustic on Croakin' Poets/Rock Ridge Music.
+The record features 16 tracks, including the band's hits, fan favorites, and live concert staples, all in a stripped-down, acoustic format.
+The album was recorded on January 12 at Nickel & Dime Studios in Atlanta (other bands who have recorded there in the past include Indigo Girls, The B-52's, Shawn Mullins) in front of a hundred fans who were chosen at random from more than five thousand entries.

 At the July 18, 2008, concert at Wolf Trap Farm Park, drummer Mark Trojanowski took paternity leave for his newborn child.
-Former Vertical Horizon and current Doobie Brothers drummer Ed Toth played in his place.
+Former Vertical Horizon and current Doobie Brothers drummer Ed Toth played in his absence.

-On July 9, 2009 Ford Motor Company announced a collaboration with Sister Hazel to promote the company's new Sync Technology, which is available on a number of Ford, Lincoln, and Mercury vehicles.
-The band has been chosen to be the face of the company's "Sync My Ride" website, www.syncmyride.com.
+On July 9, 2009, Ford Motor Company announced a collaboration with Sister Hazel to promote the company's new Sync technology, available on many Ford, Lincoln, and Mercury vehicles.
+The band was featured on a Ford website, syncmyride.com.

 The band released their seventh studio album of original songs (tenth album overall) on August 18, 2009.
 The album, entitled Release, contains 12 tracks and is on the Rock Ridge Music label.
 On the day of release, Release was the number one album on iTunes.

-The band entered the studio less than six months after releasing Release and began work on their new album, Heartland Highway.
-The album was released on October 12, 2010, and featured "Stay a While" as the first radio single.
+Less than six months after releasing Release, the band returned to the studio to work on their new album, Heartland Highway, was released on October 12, 2010.
+Its first radio single was "Stay a While".

 The band's ninth studio album, Lighter in the Dark, was announced in the later part of 2015.
 It is their first country album, and was released on February 19, 2016.
 The lead single from the album is "We Got It All Tonight".
 Two songs, "We Got It All Tonight" and "Karaoke Song", which features country artist Darius Rucker, were made available for instant download for those who pre-ordered the album.

-Dr. Hazel Kirkland Williams, the band's namesake, died on July 16, 2016, at the age of 91 in Gainesville.
+The band's namesake Dr. Hazel Kirkland Williams died on July 16, 2016, at age 91 in Gainesville.